dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 most constraints.
 To do this we need a cultural transformation to produce a society built on values and character with a strong sense of identity and duty.

+# Part Four:

+#### Governance in Space and the Post-Westphalian Era

+The fourth part in this series is my fave.
+It covers the transition to space, the accompanying economic shifts and the evolution of governence mechanisms.
+As we approach the apex of globalization, we reach the end of the Westphalian era.
+We find that transnationalism wedges itself in the frame of international law and is used to contort precedent.
+Then, as we begin to colonize space, humanity again rearchitects our outermost paradigms of governance, leading to a transition away from the brief post-Westphalian period.